 The historical financial information incorporated by reference in this Prospectus has been prepared in accordance with the IFRS, as adopted by the European Union and issued by the International Accounting Standards Board.
-The historical financial information presented in this Prospectus consists of audited consolidated financial information of the Issuer and of the Guarantor for the financial periods ended on 31 December 2019 and on 31 December 2020 ("Annual Audited Consolidated Financial Statements of the Issuer" and "Annual Audited Consolidated Financial Statements of the Guarantor", respectively), and the unaudited interim consolidated financial statements of the Issuer and the Guarantor for the six month period ended 30 June 2021 ("Unaudited Interim Financial Statements of the Issuer" and "Unaudited Interim Financial Statements of the Guarantor", respectively) (which include, for comparison purposes, the unaudited consolidated income statement for the six month period ended 30 June 2020) (together, "Historical Financial Information").
+The historical financial information presented in this Prospectus consists of audited consolidated financial information of the Issuer and of the Guarantor for the financial periods ended on 31 December 2020 and on 31 December 2021 ("Annual Audited Consolidated Financial Statements of the Issuer" and "Annual Audited Consolidated Financial Statements of the Guarantor", respectively) (together, "Historical Financial Information").